Midshipman: Social background and uniform

 In the 18th century Royal Navy, rank and position on board ship was defined by a mix of two hierarchies, an official hierarchy of ranks and a conventionally recognized social divide between gentlemen and non-gentlemen.
 (Note: A midshipman was a petty officer who could be demoted by the captain, but outranked most other petty officers and lesser warrant officers, such as the Master-at-arms.)
 Boys aspiring for a commission were often called young gentlemen instead of their substantive rating to distinguish their higher social standing from the ordinary sailors.
 Generally, aboard most warships common seamen berthed in the gundeck, while officers were quartered at the stern.
 Occasionally, a midshipman would be posted aboard a ship in a lower rating such as able seaman but would eat and sleep with his social equals in the cockpit.
 (Note: Horatio Nelson served as an able seaman aboard the Seahorse, and Peter Heywood served as an able seaman aboard HMS Bounty.)

-Approximately 50 percent of midshipmen were the sons of professional men, which included the sons of naval officers, and there were notable sailing families throughout the Age of Sail, such as the Saumarez, Hood, and Parker families.
+Approximately 50% of midshipmen were the sons of professional men, which included the sons of naval officers, and there were notable sailing families throughout the Age of Sail, such as the Saumarez, Hood, and Parker families.
 The niceties of preferment and promotion made family connections an obvious advantage for prospective officers.
-Members of the peerage and landed gentry formed the next largest group, about 27 percent of officers.
+Members of the peerage and landed gentry formed the next largest group, about 27% of officers.
 The numbers were smaller, but similarly, their connections gave them excellent prospects for promotion, and they had a considerable influence on the Royal Navy.
 A notable member of this group was Prince William, later William IV, who served as a midshipman from 1780 to 1785.
 The rest were from commercial or working class backgrounds, and because of the advantages possessed by the nobility and professional sailors, their chances of promotion to lieutenant were slim.

 Since most midshipmen were from the gentry or had family connections with sailing ships, many used their connections to have their names placed on a ship's books.
 The practice, known colloquially as "false muster" was common even though it was technically illegal and frowned upon.
 This allowed some boys to be promoted to midshipmen, or in some cases lieutenant, without having completed the required amount of time at sea.
 A notable example was Thomas Cochrane, whose uncle had him entered at the age of five; his name was carried on various ships until he was 18 and received his commission.

 When uniforms were introduced in the Navy in 1748, midshipmen started wearing the same uniform as commissioned officers.
 They also began wearing their traditional badge of rank, a white patch of cloth with a gold button and a twist of white cord on each side of the coat collar.
 The uniform emphasized that midshipmen were gentlemen and officers under instruction.